AlbertWhite/French-revolution/readme.md

 ## Why do I do that
 It is really a fantastic period of history.
 The impact and meaning of french revolution are enormous.
 The content and images are from Wikipedia.

+## Todo
+1. Add button to go forward to backward (with timer in the button for changing to another page)
+2. Add support for mobile phone
+3. Add the content for the revolution in Korea and other countries.